Sam-v1/literate-umbrella/git main/README.md

 When switching from one exercise files branch to the next after making changes to the files, you may get a message like this:

-    error: Your local changes to the following files would be overwritten by checkout:        [files] Please commit your changes or stash them before you switch branches.
+    error: Your local changes to the following files would be overwritten by checkout:
+    Please commit your changes or stash them before you switch branches.
     Aborting